jaylenjinx/guilded-bridge/README.md

 # guilded-bridge
-Simple Guilded &amp; Discord bridge, designed for WiiLink24.
+Simple Guilded & Discord bridge, designed for WiiLink24.

+Kinda bad code, but hey, it works.